 Example Ski Elbrus nine day Itinerary:

-Arrival Mineralnie Vody.
+Arrival Mineralnie Vody after flight from Moscow.
 Meet group and then transfer to Terskol village on the south side of Elbrus.
-Gear check and night in Hotel.
+Gear check and night in three star Hotel.

 The first day on the slopes of Elbrus.
-Using the lift system on the south side, we start skiing at 3500m and complete an acclimatization ski tour to North Hut 3760m, or Stone Mashroom meadow 3200m.
-Ski descent to Hathansu Base Camp.
+Using the lift system on the south side, we start skiing at 3500m and complete an acclimatization ski tour to Priut 11 (4050m).
+Ski descent to "refuge 3900m" where we spend the night.
 A chance to breathe some thin air and get the legs moving again.
 Acclimatisation days are all about adapting, without getting overly fatigued.

 Our first potential summit day. the climb to the summit is around 1900m in elevation gain, and will take several hours.
 The last part often completed on foot depending on snow conditions.
 Our aim is to then descend the south side of Elbrus making a traverse of the mountain.
 Descending to Terskol and the hotel in the same day.

 This is a spare day built into the programme, giving us another weather window.
 Only one attempt is possible, but we have a choice of two days depending on the weather, conditions and our acclimatisation.